 Architectural Considerations

-FHIR Resources are designed to make use in a wide variety of contexts.
+FHIR resources are designed to be used in a wide variety of contexts.
 In particular, FHIR resources are required to be suitable for use in a REST environment.
-This means that there are number of design requirements and choices that impact on how suitable resources are for use with services.
+This means that there are number of design requirements and choices that impact how suitable resources are for use with services.

 If service use was the only consideration, different decisions would be made, and resources would be more suitable for use with services.
-However this would curtail their usefulness and reusability in other contexts.
+However, this would curtail their usefulness and reusability in other contexts.

 Resource References